Your contributions are safe despite damning AG’s report – SSNIT boss assures

 It again recommended to the SSNIT management to re-compute the penalty and recover same from the agent banks and inform its office for verification, failure which the authorizing and approving officers of these contracts shall be held liable.

-“My general response is first, to assure contributors and pensioners that their moneys are in good hands."
+“My general responds is first, to assure contributors and pensioners that their moneys are in good hands.

 “But, I also want to take the opportunity to put in context and say that a lot of the things that are being implied are things that happened before I became Director General and a lot of them have been put into investment.